Emad-H/Physical-Verification-using-SKY130/README.md

 ![7c fix](Day3/3-69.png)

-We can now add small amount of metal1 on top of the shape to sompensate for the width error caused by the additional 1 unit growth, and we get a DRC error free shape.
+We can now add small amount of metal1 on top of the shape to compensate for the width error caused by the additional 1 unit growth, and we get a DRC error free shape.

 ![7c fix2](Day3/3-70.png)